 To define your cheeks:

 - Benefit Cosmetics Dallas: I add this as the first layer over the Tarte cheek stain.
-It contours (remember to make the oh-so-attractive “fish face” seen above) and blend well so you don’t get the terrifying line on your face that a darker blush can sometimes create.
+It contours (remember to close your mouth and suck in your cheeks as you apply) and blend well so you don’t get the terrifying line on your face that a darker blush can sometimes create.

 - Clarins Illuminating Blush: As a final step, I’m in love with this blush.
 It adds this really amazing glow for that lit-from-within look.